TRAVEL REVIEW: St Mary's Inn & Jesmond Dene House

 However, we were only passing through and had time only for an afternoon tea in the conservatory-like area looking onto a huge garden.
 The multi-layered fancy-laden plates were a delight to behold even without tasting them, which we did without delay, tucking into lovely crustless delicate sandwich fingers and jam and cream-filled scones.

 A newly-married couple and their guests were posing for photos, the groom carrying his bride - at the behest of the videographer - so far across the vast lawn he was getting a very unromantic bad back.
-But everyone was so joyous that it made a great backdrop for a bite to eat.
+But everyone was happy and it made a great backdrop for a bite to eat.

-After washing it all down with a couple of teas from the epic selection on offer, we retired to the living room with its cosy armchairs and another log fire for a pint.
-Only when we felt a snooze coming on did we decide to reluctantly head home and leave another cosy retreat.
+After washing it all down with a couple of teas from the epic selection on offer, we retired to the living room and its cosy armchairs and another log fire for a pint.
+Only when we felt a snooze coming on did we decide to reluctantly leave another cosy retreat.

 We'll definitely go back to both venues.
 Although the Danish word hygge seems to be in vogue at the moment as an apparently untranslatable evocation of utter cosiness, the concept is far from foreign to the North East.

-Indulging in the simplest pleasures of sleep, food and warmth is second nature to the team behind St Mary's Inn and Jesmond Dene House when winter arrives.
+Indulging in the simplest pleasures of sleep, food and warmth is second nature when winter arrives.
 Let them spoil you.